krz8/accretions/README.md

 #### Collections

-- Bags (aka Multisets): Simple un-ordered collections of values.
+- Bags (aka Multisets): Simple un-ordered collections of items (any legitimate value).

 - Ternary Search Trees: A really nice collection somewhere between hash tables and tries.
 The implementation here allows for any